 We did it!
 Scotland has voted to introduce a nationwide ban on pavement parking.

 Find out more about our successful campaign in Scotland.

-The Transport Select Committee has published its report on pavement parking calling on the Government to stop stalling and introduce a ban.
+The Transport Select Committee published its report on pavement parking calling on the Government to stop stalling and introduce a ban.

-More than 4,000 Living Streets supporters have contributed to our submission - watch video of this now on our campaign page.
+More than 4,000 Living Streets supporters contributed to our submission - watch video of this now on our campaign page.

 Pavement parking.
 Street clutter.
 Electric car charging points.